barsoom/review/README.md

 * [ ] Possibly make phantomjs part of the phoenix.server in dev
 * [ ] Cache the last build step
 * [ ] Extract a mix package for `render_elm` and maybe a npm for the ujs
-* [ ] Handle "initialized" cleaner in settings, maybe use a elm cookie lib?
 * [ ] Display gravatar in settings (didn't do it to start with since we have no other js gravatar code yet and it's not strictly needed)

 ## Collect info on how to work with Phoenix and Elm in one place